 Trojan-Downloader:W97M/Dridex is a document file containing maliciously crafted macro code that, when allowed to run on a user's machine, drops a file onto the system.
 The dropped file attempts to contact a remote server.

-F-Secure security products detect the dropped files.
-Based on the settings of your F-Secure security product, it will either automatically delete, quarantine or rename the detected program or file, or ask you for a desired action.
+Based on the settings of your F-Secure security product, it will either move the file to the quarantine where it cannot spread or cause harm, or remove it.
 The malicious URL the malware attempts to contact is also automatically blocked.

 Trojan-Downloader:W97M/Dridex is distributed in a Word document that is sent out as a file attachment to fraudulent emails that appear to be invoice-related.
 These emails have reportedly misused the names and/or branding of various legitimate companies to appear above-board.